Caliban from The Tempest – Key quotes explained

 Using these lines highlighted by Helen Mears, students can draw intriguing parallels between the stories of master and slave in The Tempest…

-Prospero’s put-upon slave is often portrayed as a comic character, however, there is an interesting depth to his story.
+Caliban from The Tempest by William Shakespeare is Prospero’s put-upon slave.
+We sometimes think of him as a comic character.
+However, there is an interesting depth to his story.

-In many ways it can be seen to mirror that of Prospero, someone unfairly usurped from a position of power.
+In many ways we can see it as mirroring that of Prospero, someone unfairly usurped from a position of power.

 “This island’s mine by Sycorax my mother,